 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Zabriskie, Hannah A.; Blumkaitis, Julia C.; Moon, Jessica M.; Currier, Bradley S.; Stefan, Riley; Ratliff, Kayla; Harty, Patrick S.; Stecker, Richard A.; Rudnicka, Karolina; Jäger, Ralf; Roberts, Michael D.; Young, Kaelin; Jagin, Andrew R.; and Kerksick, Chad M., "Yeast Beta-Glucan Supplementation Downregulates Markers of Systemic Inflammation after Heated Treadmill Exercise" (2020).
-Faculty Research Papers.
+Faculty Scholarship.
 8.